-W3C has more to offer than just web guidelines.
-It also has a Web Accessibility Evaluation Tools List,4 which is a large collection of online checkers from various organizations that allow you to run your website through automated tests for Section 508 compliance and, in some cases, for PDF accessibility.
-They include WCAG contrast checkers and WCAG 2.0 or 2.1 checkers.
+The W3C has more to offer than just web guidelines.
+It also has a Web Accessibility Evaluation Tools List.5 The tools list is a large collection of more than 100 online checkers from various organizations that allow you to run your website through automated tests for Section 508 compliance.
+Some tools delve into digital documents and test for PDF accessibility.
+The tool list also includes WCAG contrast checkers.
+The checkers target WCAG 2.0 or 2.1 compliance.

 Keep in mind that while these online tools are useful, they won’t catch all violations.
 Only a qualified accessibility partner that offers manual and functional testing can uncover all the accessibility problems, provide you with a Web Content Accessibility Guidelines checklist of remediation solutions, and help you fulfill your commitment to meet the needs of all visitors to your website.

 - Web Content Accessibility Guidelines (WCAG) 2.0.
 W3C Recommendation 11 December 2008.